 Dr. Bhutta is on several international editorial advisory boards including the Lancet, BMJ, PLoS Medicine, PLoS ONE, BMC Public Health and the Cochrane ARI group.
 He has published eight books, 75 book chapters, and over 600 indexed publications to date, including 110 in the world’s leading journal Lancet alone.
 He has been a leading member of recent major Lancet series.
 He has won several awards, including the Tamgha-i-Imtiaz (Medal of Excellence) by the President of Pakistan for contributions towards education and research (2000), the President of Pakistan Gold Medal for contributions to Child Health in Pakistan (2004) and the Outstanding Pediatrician of Asia award by the Asia Pacific Pediatric Association (2006).
 He is the first recipient of the Aga Khan University Distinguished Faculty Award for Research (2005) and Award of Distinction (2012).
 Dr Bhutta was awarded the inaugural Programme for Global Pediatric Research Award for Outstanding Contributions to Global Child Health (2009) and the Kenneth Warren prize for the best systematic review of community based interventions by the Cochrane collaboration in 2011.
 Dr Bhutta was awarded the Global Advocacy Prize by the Royal College of Paediatrics & Child Health in 2012, the AAP Sam Fomon Award for lifetime contributions to Nutrition Research (2014), and the WHO Ihsan Dogramaci award (2014) for substantial contributions to Family Health globally.

-Agnes Binagwaho (MD, M(Ped), PhD) is a Rwandan pediatrician who served as Minister of Health of the Republic of Rwanda from 2011 to 2016.
+Agnes Binagwaho (MD, M(Ped), PhD) is a Rwandan pediatrician and Vice Chancellor of the University of Global Health Equity in Rwanda.
+She served as Minister of Health of the Republic of Rwanda from 2011 to 2016.
 Prior to this, she served as Permanent Secretary from 2008 until 2011.
 Dr. Binagwaho obtained her medical training and masters degree as a paediatrician, specializing in emergency, neonatology, and the treatment of HIV/AIDS, in Belgium and France and practiced medicine for over 15 years in public hospitals before joining Rwanda's National AIDS Control Commission as Executive Secretary in 2002.

 Dr. Binagwaho served 4 years as Chair of the Rwandan Steering Committee for the United States President’s Emergency Plan for AIDS Relief (PEPFAR), and was responsible for the management of the World Bank MAP Project in Rwanda, while also serving on the country’s High Commission on Aid Policy.
 She also chaired the Rwanda Country Coordinating Mechanism of The Global Fund to Fight AIDS, Tuberculosis, and Malaria, and co-chaired the Salzburg Global Seminar “Innovating for Value in Health Care Delivery: better cross-border learning, smarter adaptation and adoption.”
 Dr. Binagwaho co-chaired the Millennium Development Goal Project Task Force on HIV/AIDS and Access to Essential Medicines, under the leadership of Professor Jeffrey Sachs, for the Secretary-General of the United Nations, served as the global Co-Chair of the Joint Learning Initiative on Children and HIV/AIDS (JLICA), and was a Steering Committee Member for the Multi-Country Support Program on SSR/HIV/AIDS, an advisory body of the Royal Tropical Institute (KIT), Amsterdam.
 She is also a member of the Advisory Committee of the International AIDS Vaccine Initiative (IAVI) and founding Board Member of the Tropical Institute of Community Health and Development in Africa (TICH), based in Kisumu, Kenya.
 Other leadership roles include her position as Chair of the Rwanda Pediatric Society and membership on the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries.

-Dr. Binagwaho is currently a Senior Lecturer in the Department of Global Health and Social Medicine at Harvard Medical School, a Clinical Professor of Pediatrics at the Geisel School of Medicine at Dartmouth College and a Professor of the Practice of Global Health Delivery for the University of Global Health Equity (UGHE) in Rwanda.
-Dr. Binagwaho gave the Inaugural Lecture for UGHE in September 2015 with Dr. Paul Farmer of PIH, leading students from Rwanda and around the world as they engage in discussions of health equity and aspire to be new leaders in the world of public health.
+Dr. Binagwaho is currently a Senior Lecturer in the Department of Global Health and Social Medicine at Harvard Medical School and a Clinical Professor of Pediatrics at the Geisel School of Medicine at Dartmouth College.
 She also serves on the International Strategic Advisory Board for the Institute of Global Health Innovation at Imperial College London.

 Dr. Binagwaho received an Honorary Doctor of Science degree from Dartmouth College in 2010.
 In 2014, she received her Ph.D. from the University of Rwanda.
+In 2015, she received the annual Roux Prize and Ronald McDonald House Charities Award of Excellence.
 She is active in advocacy and political mobilization on behalf of women and children, in Rwanda and worldwide.

 Chelsea Clinton (DPhil, MPH) is Vice Chair of the Clinton Foundation.
 She works to drive the vision and programmatic work of the Bill, Hillary & Chelsea Clinton Foundation.
 Over the past 14 years, The Clinton Foundation has convened businesses, governments, NGOs, and individuals to improve global health and wellness, increase opportunity for girls and women, reduce childhood obesity, create economic opportunity and growth, and help communities address the effects of climate change.
 As only a few examples, because of the Clinton Foundation’s work, more than 29,000 American schools are providing kids with healthy food choices in an effort to eradicate childhood obesity; more than 85,000 farmers in Malawi, Rwanda, and Tanzania are benefiting from climate-smart agronomic training, higher yields, and increased market access; over 350,000 people have been impacted through market opportunities created by social enterprises in Latin America, the Caribbean, and South Asia; 75 million people are benefiting from disease prevention efforts and investments in the U.S.; and through the affiliated Clinton Health Access Initiative, 9.9 million people in more than 70 countries have access to CHAI-negotiated prices for HIV/AIDS medications.